• Skip to main content

 Not ideal for heavier exercisers

-As discussed earlier, your feet hit the floor with eight times your body weight, which is a force that even the best-cushioned shoe will not be able to fully absorb.
+As discussed earlier, your feet hit the floor with eight times your body weight, which is a force that even the best-cushioned shoe cannot absorb fully.

 If running hurts your feet, ankles, knees, hips, or lower back, persevering could actually do you more harm than good.